nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 ## PWM Breakout Pins

 We know that you really want to do one thing when you get new hardware/software in your hands - build robots!
 In order for a robot to one day take over the world it needs to be able to move and grab things.
-This movement can be achieved with servos and controlled with a PWM signal.
+This movement can be achieved with servos which are controlled using a PWM signal.
 To help you along with your plan for world domination the C.H.I.P.
 Pro Dev board offers a place to connect your servos to.

 ### PWM via sysfs